 After you’re finished, the whole experience should look something like this (animation from official WooCommerce guide)

 There are a couple of “gotchas” that store owners need to look out:

-- Subscriptions and recurring products are not supported currently (i believe this is due to WooCommerce team as Apple Pay does supports subscriptions)
+- Subscriptions and recurring products are not supported currently (i believe this is due to the WooCommerce team as Apple Pay does supports subscriptions)